 The Fall of Great Zimbabwe, ca 1500

-No single factor can be pinpointed to account for the fall of a once so powerful state like Great Zimbabwe.
+No single factor can be pinpointed to account for the fall of the once so powerful state.
 Maybe the site simply grew too large for its environment.

 At the peak of its power and prosperity Great Zimbabwe is estimated to have had a population of about 20 000 inhabitants.
 The mere presence of so many people at one spot would have seriously affected the ability of the surrounding territory to supply crops, firewood, game, grazing and all the other resources necessary to sustain human and animal life.